No Longer, Not Yet

 Another store.
 Another job.
 Coming soon.

 The images for this story were taken by Noreen Whysel on July 16, 2020 near Columbia University.
-Each of these sites except The Vitamin Shoppe has been closed since the state PAUSE in March 2020.
+Each of these sites except The Vitamin Shoppe has been closed since the New York State PAUSE was announced on March 10, 2020.

 IA Conference in Quarantine: On-Site to Online in 30 Days